Seetharamanrs/SuperStore-sales-dashboard/Readme.md

 # SuperStore sales Dashboard
 This project is an end-to-end interactive data visualization and analysis tool built using Python, Streamlit, Pandas, Seaborn, Matplotlib, and scikit-learn.
 It analyzes a fictional retail store's historical performance using the Sample Superstore dataset.
+- A Jupyter Notebook for data exploration and customer segmentation using machine learning.

+- An interactive Streamlit dashboard to visualize sales, profits, and discounts dynamically.

 ## Overview